Apprx. 18 mins read.

 ‘So now they’ve come for us, and my daughter in particular?’

-‘Calm down son; they’re out to get the oil flowing again.
+‘Calm down; they’re out to get the oil flowing again I’ll bet.
 That’s all that’s important to them, remember that.
 If they hurt me in the process it’s just icing on the cake.’

 ‘Oh no, they’re too frail, and it’s impossible anyway now the fields are dry.
 They want to make a bargain.’

-It was dark by the time Liv and Ward left the block it was dark.
-The warrens round Franks were well known as the worst on the Edge but neither of them could wait.
+It was dark by the time Liv and Ward left the block.
+The warrens round Frank’s were well known as the worst in the estate, but neither of them could wait any longer.

 ‘But we’re going to get her back?’

 ‘Because you’re not stupid.
-We’re going to try anyway.’
+We’re going to try though.’

-Hades Place was where the virals had gone off back when the last of the Kombattants had been fighting themselves to a standstill in their failed attempt to stop the sky being taken away.
+Hades Place was where the virals had gone off back when the last Kombattants had been fighting themselves to a standstill in their failed attempt to stop the sky being taken away.
 Most of the area had been levelled to keep it under control.

 ‘How come no one’s noticed?’

-‘Hades Place’s empty has been for years.
+‘Hades Place has been empty for years.
 It’s a no-go zone.
-No one’s supposed to live here, the contaminations too bad.
+No one’s supposed to live here, the contamination’s too bad.
 Can’t you feel it?’
 Ward’s skin was itching and his nostrils burned with the chemicals in the air.
 ‘Stay here Liv.’

 ‘Give me my daughter.’